|University of Arkansas at Little Rock|

 - The right to withhold the following information, which is considered to be directory information, will be subject to public disclosure unless the student informs the campus Office of Records and Registration in writing, that he or she does not want any information designated as directory information.
 The student’s name, address, telephone number, date and place of birth, major field of study, number of credit hours in which enrolled and number credit hours completed, withdrawal record, participation in registered activities and sports, weight and height (for members of athletic teams only), class rank, scholarship, honors, degrees and awards received, previously attended a certain high school, college or university, and e-mail addresses.

 - The right to consent to disclosure of personally identifiable information contained in his or her educational records, except to the extent that FERPA authorizes disclosure without consent.
 One such exception permits disclosure without consent to school officials with legitimate educational interests.
-A “school official” is a person employed by the university in an administrative, supervisory, academic or research, or support staff position including campus law enforcement unit personnel and health staff; a person or company with whom the university has contracted such as an attorney, auditor, or collection agency; a person serving on the Board of Trustees; or a student serving on an official committee such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
+A “school official” is a person employed by the university in an administrative, supervisory, academic or research, or support staff position including campus law enforcement unit personnel and health staff; a person or company with whom the university has contracted such as an attorney, auditor, or collection agency; or verification third party such as National Student Clearinghouse; a person serving on the Board of Trustees; or a student serving on an official committee such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
 A school official has a “legitimate educational interest” if the official needs to review an educational record in order to fulfill his or her professional responsibility.
 Upon request, the University may also disclose educational records without consent to officials of another school in which a student seeks or intends to enroll.

 - The right to file a complaint with the United States Department of Education concerning an alleged failure by the university to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA is:Family Policy Compliance Office